RichardOtter/Genealogy-scripts/README.md

 This utility will run one or two SQL statements on a database and display the results in a report file.
 It will also run a SQL command script.

-### Citation Sort Order
+### Modify citation list

-A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.\
+A utility to allow the user to hide citations both in the list of citations attached to Persons, Names, or Facts and in reports generated.
+Now that RM has direct support for changing the order of citations, that feature in this app is less useful.
+However the ability to hide citations (say a citation to a birth certificate index when the actual birth certificate is cited) is still useful.
+These hidden citations may be restored using this same app.
 See [SQLiteTools site](https://sqlitetoolsforrootsmagic.com/forum/topic/sorting-the-order-of-rm9-citations/)
 for a compatible SQL script that will update a  citations ordering in one step based on selected criteria.